 If thou wilt its directions understand:

 Yea, it will make the slothful active be;

 The blind also delightful things to see.”

 Mr. Bunyan makes quite bold claims for himself with this book.
-He advises us to allow Pilgrim’s Progress to be a guidebook of sorts -apparently it is an allegory for our lives and how might also achieve salvation, like Christian.
-Perhaps he sees it as an addendum to the Bible.
+He advises us to allow Pilgrim’s Progress to be a guidebook of sorts -apparently it is an allegory for our lives and how might also achieve salvation, like the main character Christian.
+Perhaps Bunyan sees his allegory as an addendum or even an improvement upon the Bible.

 John Bunyan (1628-1688) was something of a fanatic, and it shows in his writing.
 He was born and raised in Bedfordshire, a beautiful rural region of East England.
 He was raised by tradesmen and ploughmen, while attending a local grammar school.
 All throughout his life he was plagued by certain nervous dreams, according to his autobiography.
 His guilt took the form of pathological delusions.
-As a young man, his mother died and sister died, and when the English Civil War broke out, Bunyan was called up in defense.
+As a young man, his mother and sister died, and when the English Civil War broke out, Bunyan was called up in defense.
 He became involved in left-wing Protestant religious sects (Quakers, Seeker, Ranters, Puritans and so on).
-Bunyan’s conversion to Puritanism came after a marriage and the birth of several children.
-His first wife died after birthing several children and Bunyan remarried.
-His paranoid visions continued, as he believed he heard the voice of Satan in his head, and he felt shame toward Christ.
+Bunyan’s conversion to Puritanism came after marriage and the birth of several children.
+His first wife died and Bunyan later remarried.
+His paranoid visions continued throughout his life.
+He believed he heard the voice of Satan in his head, and he felt shame toward Christ.
 He got involved in the Bedford separatist church as a lay preacher, and he was thrown in prison at least twice as a result of tensions between non-conforming Protestants and Catholics.
-Bunyan died in London while on one of his preaching visits.
+Bunyan died in London while on one of his preaching escapades.

-For this reading I used the Harvard Classics 1937 edition.
+For this reading I used the Harvard Classics 1937 edition of Pilgrim’s Progress.